 - 3. Press and hold the Menu button on the control panel or remote control as you connect the power cord to the projector's power inlet. - 4.
-When the power and Status lights turn blue and the Lamp and Temp lights turn orange, release the Menu button.
+When the On/Standby and Status lights turn blue and the Lamp and Temp lights turn orange, release the Menu button.

 The lights flash to indicate that settings are transferring to the projector.
-When the lights stop flashing, the power light turns blue and the projector enters standby mode.
+When the lights stop flashing, the On/Standby light turns blue and the projector enters standby mode.